dmedri/enterprise-timers/README.md

 enterprise-timers
 =================

-This is a running set of systemd .timers for  periodic tasks (see. onCalendar= settings).
+A set of tested systemd .timers to run periodic tasks (see. onCalendar= settings).